+A magnet has two ends called poles.
 The two ends of the magnet may look the same but they don’t do the same things.

 If you get two ‘North Pole’ magnet ends – or two ‘South Pole’ magnet ends – and try putting them together, they will push away from each other.